shader-slang/slang/docs/update_spirv.md

 build\Release\bin\slang-test.exe -use-test-server -server-count 8
 ```

-It is often the case that some of tests fail at this step, because of the changes on SPIRV-Header side.
+It is often the case that some of tests fail, because of the changes on SPIRV-Header.
 You need to properly resolve them before proceed.